planetscale/vitess-operator/docs/api.md

 </tr>
 <tr>
 <td>
-<code>extraVitessFlags</code><br/>
+<code>extraVitessFlags</code></br>
 <em>
 map[string]string
 </em>
 </td>
 <td>
 <p>ExtraVitessFlags can optionally be used to pass flags to all Vitess components.
-WARNING: Any flags passed here must be flags that can be accepted by vtgate, vtctld and vttablet.
+WARNING: Any flags passed here must be flags that can be accepted by vtgate, vtctld, vtorc, and vttablet.
 An example use-case would be topo flags.</p>
 <p>All entries must be key-value string pairs of the form &ldquo;flag&rdquo;: &ldquo;value&rdquo;.
 The flag name should
 not have any prefix (just &ldquo;flag&rdquo;, not &ldquo;-flag&rdquo;).
 To set a boolean flag,